Toggle Location Modal

 Diet for Multiple Myeloma

-Good iron sources include lean red meat, broccoli, bell peppers, tropical fruits, etc.
+• Iron-rich foods: Help combat anaemia and boost energy.
+Good sources include lean red meat, broccoli, bell peppers, and tropical fruits.

 Takeaway